Hoani Waititi Marae

 Hoani Waititi Marae is an urban marae located in West Auckland, New Zealand.
 The marae acts as a community hub for the Urban Māori population of West Auckland, and is the site of Te Kura Kaupapa Māori o Hoani Waititi, one of the first Kura Kaupapa Māori established in New Zealand.
-Some of the largest annual Waitangi Day celebrations are held at the marae.
+Some of New Zealand's largest annual Waitangi Day celebrations are held at the marae, and feature major Aotearoa musical artists, and food and craft stalls.